MarcDRuben/Hospital-Medicine/README.md

 ## Background

-We analyzed the daily distribution of ~120K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S. Treatment orders and first-doses administered were strongly time-of-day-dependent (figure below).
-These 24 h rhythms were consistent across drugs, diagnoses, and hospital units.
+We analyzed the daily distribution of ~500K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S. Treatment orders and first-doses administered were time-of-day-dependent (figure below).
+These 24 h rhythms were generally consistent across drugs, diagnoses, and hospital units.
 <https://www.biorxiv.org/content/10.1101/617944v1>